wadelau/GWA2/README.md

 .

-### GWA2 is cross-scripts programming framework for web applications.
+### GWA2 is a cross-script programming framework for web applications.

 * From Interface to Interactions